frost-beta/train-llama3-js/README.md

 1. Model is trained on a large parquet dataset for a long time, instead of a single text file for a few minutes.
 2. The tokenizer of Llama3 is used.
-3. Generate the Llama3 weights which can be loaded by any inference engine.
+3. Generate Llama3 weights which can be loaded by any inference engine.
 4. There is an estimation of how long the training will take.

 ## Platform